 Important Dates & Deadlines

 Registration for the 2019 Three Minute Thesis is now closed.

 Preliminary Rounds were held the week of Oct.
 21 - Oct.
 25, 2019 in room 3009 of the Honors, Scholars and Fellows House.

-The Finalist Competition will be held on Tuesday, November 19, 2019 in the College of Medicine Auditorium at 2:00 PM.
+The Finalist Competition was held on Tuesday, November 19, 2019 in the College of Medicine Auditorium at 2:00 PM.